Everything You Need To Know About Hip to Gable Loft Conversions

 Here, we take a look at what hip to gable loft conversions actually are, any limitations or restrictions you might need to consider, and also how to calculate the volume of this extension type.

 If your property has two sloping sides and you replace them both with vertical walls.
-This will encompass a double hip-to-gable loft conversion and will obviously provide you with even more additional space.
+This will encompass a double hip to gable loft conversion and will obviously provide you with even more additional space.
 Why not try our loft conversion calculator to get a rough estimate on price.

 To work out how big your conversion will be, take a look at our hip to gable volume calculator further down the page.